nishihatapalmer/byteseek/README.md

 This package may be generally useful, independent of byteseek matching and searching.

-* reader - readers for files, input streams, strings and byte arrays, and an adaptor from any reader back to an inputstream.
+* reader - readers for files, input streams, strings and byte arrays, and an adapter from any reader back to an InputStream.
 Readers cache the byte arrays read from the input sources using flexible caching strategies.
 * reader/cache - pluggable caching strategies for readers, including least recently added, least recently used, temporary file caches, two level caches, double caches and others.

 ####Parser